 Yes, guessed it, we missed it because it looks like this…

-First timers visiting Uvala Brbiscica will most likely park at the final bend where the road turns into gravel but here’s some insider information, there is room for you to park your car right down at the bottom, closer to the secret beach.
+First-timers visiting Uvala Brbiscica will most likely park at the final bend where the road turns into the gravel but here’s some insider information, there is room for you to park your car right down at the bottom, closer to the secret beach.

 Picture perfect Uvala Brbiscica on Dugi Otok!